ammrie/workshopNetLogo/docs/units/_unit01/unit00-01_netLogo.md

   caption: 'Photo: **Rieke Ammoneit**'
 ---

-We will now start with to work with NetLogo.
+We will now start to work with NetLogo.
 You will find some general information here and should choose one of the models on the following pages.

 <!--more-->